TeamFAPS/PSVita-RE-tools/README.md

 ---
 A PC program that can use the PS Vita error_table.bin to translate error codes.

-kernel_bootimage_extract - by @CelesteBlue-dev and @zecoxao
+psp2-kernel-bootimage-extract - by @CelesteBlue-dev and @zecoxao
 ---
-A PC program that extracts embedded kernel modules ELFs from bootimage.elf or embedded ePSP flash files from pcff.elf.
+A PC program that extracts kernel modules ELF files from bootimage.elf or PSPemu flash files from pcff.elf.

 psp2-kbl-elf-extract - by @CelesteBlue-dev and @dots-tb
 ---